Smoke from Canada wildfires is increasing health risks in Black and poorer US communities

 “Many communities face this way too often,” said Riley, who is Black.
 “And while this wildfire smoke allows, unfortunately, many people to feel this burden, this is a burden that far too long communities have faced day in and day out.”

-The Environmental Protection Agency's AirNow.gov site showed Detroit in the "hazardous" range.
-Chicago, Indianapolis, Cleveland, Ohio; and Pittsburgh all have "very unhealthy" air.
-A wider circle of unhealthy air spread into St. Louis and Louisville, Kentucky.
+The EPA's AirNow.gov site showed cities including Chicago, Detroit, Indianapolis and Cleveland, Ohio, had "very unhealthy air" as of Wednesday afternoon.
+A wider circle of unhealthy air spread into Pittsburgh, St. Louis and Louisville, Kentucky.

 Earlier this month, smoke from the wildfires blanketed the U.S. East Coast for days.